Adldap2/Adldap2/docs/models/USER.md

 ## User Model

-The user model will be returned when an AD contains the object category of `person`.
+The user model will be returned when an AD result entry contains the object category: `person`.

 ### Methods and Attribute Setters / Getters